WiDSTeam15/Kaggle/README.md

 ## Results & Key Findings

-From our analysis, the type of model best suited for this data set and the problem is the neural network model, achieving 70%+ accuracy.
+From our analysis, the type of model best suited for this data set and the problem is the neural network model, achieving an accuracy of approximately 72%.
 The neural network model predicted that 91.78% of the participants making up the test data set are female, and 99.34% have ADHD.
 Among those with ADHD, 91.72% are female.
 With a decently high accuracy, we believe that our model predicts both gender and ADHD diagnosis fairly well.

 ## Impact Narrative